Table of Contents

 It’s easy to distinguish between B2B (Business-to-Business) and B2C (Business-to-Consumer) marketing.
 B2B involves transactions between two or more businesses, whereas B2C means companies sell to the end consumers.
 So, the way a business would communicate with another enterprise would be different from how it would interact with a consumer.
 And thus, the ways the B2B and B2C companies will market themselves will also be different; the channels they will target, the messaging, the frequency, etc., will all vary.

 Whether you’re looking to land contracts with a trading company or encourage an individual to buy your product, the way you present information is of paramount importance.
 Your content marketing strategy should revolve around the persona you’re targeting.

-Before we delve deeper into the subject, let’s understand the key difference between B2B and B2C content marketing.
+Let’s understand the key difference between B2B vs B2C content marketing.

 B2B is a term used to define a business relationship between two or more companies.
 The relationship they develop is unique to a professional and industrial setting.
 Hence, when you’re marketing your idea to a business, you’d have to use business jargon associated with your goods or services.

 In B2C content marketing, your language needs to cater to the consumer.
 Technical jargon is more likely to be a hindrance than an advantage.
 The mantra should always be to Keep It Simple, Silly (KISS).

 For example, when Royal Enfield advertises their bikes (B2C), they focus on rider sentiments like comfort and utility.
 On the other hand, when Tata Consultancy Services pitches their expertise in outsourcing business processes (B2B), they explore an angle that complements their client, which is another business.

 Now that you have a basic idea of what B2B and B2C marketing strategies entail, let’s get into the nitty-gritty.